wix-incubator/stylable-integration/README.md

-# Stylable Loader
+# Stylable Integration

+Contains:
-A webpack loader for stylable css
+- A webpack loader for stylable css (stylable-integration/webpack)
+- CLI to build for publishing